granthooks/Carrier/memory-bank/systemPatterns.md

 ## Notes
 The Carrier system architecture adapts the core concepts from ElizaOS while leveraging Python's ecosystem.
 The focus is on creating a modular, extensible framework that can support a wide range of agent types and use cases while maintaining a consistent approach to message processing, state management, and tool usage.

+The multi-client architecture demonstrates the flexibility of the framework, allowing agents to interact through different channels (Discord for conversational interactions, Instagram for media posting) while sharing the same core processing pipeline.
+Each client implementation follows the same pattern of hooks and event handling, but with client-specific adaptations for the unique requirements of each platform.

+The Instagram client integration extends the framework beyond text-based interactions to include media handling capabilities, showing how the architecture can adapt to different types of content and interaction models.
+This multi-modal approach provides a foundation for future expansions to additional platforms and interaction types.